Zeeshan211/sovereign-ops-private_sheet/SOVEREIGN_STATE.md

 14. Full file rewrites only — NO surgical edits
 15. One file per turn going forward
 16. Read existing target file BEFORE writing anything that depends on it
-17. When stuck on a render bug, ship instrumented version with console.log
+17. When stuck on a render bug, ship instrumented version
 18. Delivery Order Rule v2
 19. No-Live-Ledger-Test Rule (through end of Chunk 1)
 20. Three-Cache Diagnostic